SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 * Add button for exporting competitaion results inresults tab
 * Exporting GL points decimal amount should be lowered to 2
 * Warning when sending to comp if comp is loaded
+* Crash when changing group of lifter and sending to comp if already in competition

 #### Animations:
 * Animation LifterInfo
 * Animation Group transition spectator panel